ZGorlock/YoutubeDownloader/README.md

 Copy your API key to the file *./apiKey* in the project.

-### Setting your Storage Locations:

-Open up *./src/youtube/Channel.java* and search for "//Constants".
-Here you can set the storageDrive, musicDir, and videoDir variables to the locations where you would like your music and videos to be saved.
+### Configuration:

+You can configure the operation of the Channel Downloader project by changing the values inside the file *./conf.json*.
+There are two sections in the conf file, the settings for the Channel Downloader project are under the "YoutubeChannelDownloader" section:

-* *storageDrive* - The drive where your music and videos will be stored.
+* ***storageDrive*** - The drive where your music and videos will be stored.
 For example: "C:/"
-* *musicDir* - The directory within the storageDrive where you want music to be saved.
-For Example: "Users/Me/My Music"
+* ***musicDir*** - The directory within the storageDrive where you want music to be saved.
+For Example: "Users/Me/My Music/"
-* *videoDir* - The directory within the storageDrive where you want videos to be saved.
-For Example: "Users/Me/My Videos"
+* ***videoDir*** - The directory within the storageDrive where you want videos to be saved.
+For Example: "Users/Me/My Videos/"
+* ***executable*** - This configures which Youtube Downloader executable should be used to download videos.
+The two valid options for this setting are 'yt-dlp' and 'youtube-dl'.
+More information about these options is provided in the Executable Options section below.
+* ***channel*** - Once you have multiple Channels, there may be instances where you want to process only a single Channel and not all of them.
+Set this variable to '<YOUR_CHANNEL_NAME>' to process only that Channel.
+To return to processing all Channels, set this variable back to null.
+* ***startAt*** - This will start processing at a specified Channel, skipping all Channels before it.
+The values for this variable work the same as for ***channel***.
+The Channels are processed in the order that they appear in the Channel enum.
+Except in special circumstances, this setting should be null.
+* ***stopAt*** - This will stop processing at a specified Channel, skipping all Channels after it.
+The values for this variable work the same as for ***channel***.
+The Channels are processed in the order that they appear in the Channel enum.
+Except in special circumstances, this setting should be null.
+* ***retryFailed*** - When the Youtube Channel Downloader fails to download a video (either because of a connection issue or because a video is "not available in your country") it will mark that video as blocked and will not automatically attempt to download it again.
+Sometimes the download will succeed if tried again though.
+You can set this variable to true or false, by default it is set to false.
+This should only be turned on occasionally because it will cause all previously failed downloads from all Channels to be reattempted in the next run.
+You do not want this to happen during every run, so set it back to false after the run.
+* ***logCommand*** - When set to true the commands sent to the executable will be printed to the console for each video.
+* ***logWork*** - When set to true the work done by the executable while downloading each video will be printed to the console.

+### Executable Options:

+You can configure this project to use either [youtube-dl](https://youtube-dl.org/) or [yt-dlp](https://github.com/yt-dlp/yt-dlp/).

+* ***youtube-dl*** - The original Youtube Downloader executable; as of the time of writing this it appears it may no longer be maintained, and throttling often occurs when downloading videos.
+* ***yt-dlp*** - A newer drop-in replacement of the Youtube Downloader executable; actively maintained by new developers and includes additional features.

+Set your choice of executable in the configuration file as explain in the Configuration section above.
+\
+Whichever Executable you choose will be automatically downloaded by the project and it will ensure the latest version is always being used.

 ### Adding a Channel or Playlist:

 Next add the channels or playlists that you want to process to the Channel enum in *./src/youtube/Channel.java*.
 There are many examples there that you can use for reference.
 \
-The first thing you will want to do is make inactive (set the first parameter to 'false'), comment out, or simply delete all of my Channels.
+The first thing you will want to do is make inactive (set the first parameter to false), comment out, or simply delete all of my Channels.
 Unless you also like those Channels, then you can keep them.

 When you add a new Channel you need to create a new value in the Channel enum and configure the options for that Channel.